 Allan has appeared on 60 Minutes, A Current Affair, Richard Fidler's ABC Conversation Hour, numerous commercial radio stations around Australia, Radio National and The Midday Show.
 He has appeared on the front page of the Sydney Morning Herald, The Australian, The Weekend Australian Magazine (twice) and recently, Allan and his wife Deb, featured in ‘The Two of Us’ column in Australia's newspaper magazine of the year, the Good Weekend Magazine.

-As a beyondblue Ambassador, Allan also volunteers much of his time, travelling to events in Australia, telling his story about his experiences with PTSD and Depression and providing knowledge, hope and inspiration through his dynamic presentations.
+As a beyondblue Ambassador and Soldier On Ambassador, Allan also volunteers much of his time, travelling to events in Australia, telling his story about his experiences with PTSD and Depression and providing knowledge, hope and inspiration through his dynamic presentations.

 In breaking news, Allan has just featured on Channel Nine News Sydney where he was captured on CCTV saving the life of an aboriginal man who had fallen onto railway tracks at an underground platform of the Redfern railway station, an inner city suburb of Sydney, Australia.

 Allan was asked to help create a new Penguin Books Australia Ideas video.
 He was asked to comment on the challenging theme of 'What makes a Hero?'
 How would you have answered that question?